Birdchain (BIRD) Price Reaches $0.0004 on Major Exchanges

-Birdchain (BIRD) traded 0.5% lower against the U.S. dollar during the 1-day period ending at 14:00 PM ET on April 16th.
-One Birdchain coin can currently be purchased for about $0.0004 or 0.00000001 BTC on popular cryptocurrency exchanges.
-In the last seven days, Birdchain has traded 6.1% lower against the U.S. dollar.
-Birdchain has a market capitalization of $125,519.51 and approximately $35.00 worth of Birdchain was traded on exchanges in the last day.
+Birdchain (BIRD) traded up 1.8% against the dollar during the 1-day period ending at 18:00 PM E.T. on April 19th.
+Birdchain has a total market capitalization of $122,371.34 and approximately $149.00 worth of Birdchain was traded on exchanges in the last day.
+In the last seven days, Birdchain has traded 15.5% lower against the dollar.
+One Birdchain coin can now be bought for about $0.0004 or 0.00000001 BTC on cryptocurrency exchanges.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.